Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Literature review: Using LLMs for automated data annotation

 \section{Literature review: Using LLMs for automated data annotation}

 To understand the extent of LLM use for data annotation in CSS research, we conducted a comprehensive literature review.
-Our systematic search across five major databases yielded 1,592 initial papers, refined to 103 relevant studies through rigorous screening (see Appendix~\ref{app:lit_review_method} for full methodology).
+Our systematic search across five major databases yielded 1,592 initial papers, refined to 93 relevant studies through rigorous screening (see Appendix~\ref{app:lit_review_method} for full methodology).
 The selected papers from 2022-2025 benchmark LLM performance or provide guidance for CSS annotation tasks.
+We manually extracted relevant information, including the CSS tasks covered, LLM usage recommendations made, and validation approaches discussed (see Appendix~\ref{app:lit_review_results}).